-Austin currently has 27 breweries (um, what time is it?…maybe 28 now) within the city limits.
+Austin currently has 32 breweries (um, plus or minus, what time is it?) within the city limits.
 Reaching beyond the city limits, there are well over a dozen more.
 Even though cities like Portland have far more, “beer tourism” has become a thing.
 And, because bikes and beers are also a thing, touring breweries by bike is a natural result.

 In Austin, there are three commercial bike tour companies offering brewery tours.
 Austin Bike Tours and Rentals has a “Texas Craft Beer Tour” focusing on the central city.
 Mike’s Bikes offers a “Brews Cruise Sunset Tour“.
 And, Bike and Brew ATX focuses solely on brewery tours with four different tours around town and the Hill Country.